Jookie262/ExpensesTracker/README.md

 ```
 pip install pyside2
 ```
 **PySide** is the Python Qt bindings project.
-This must be needed to be install to run a GUI of this program
+This must be needed to install in order to run a GUI of this program

 ## ✨ Resources
 Here are some links and articles that help in creating this project